Shonkxs/Devcodino/README.md

 - 👀 I’m interested in Web & App Development
 - 🌱 I’m currently learning more React and next is Phyton
 - 👌 I´m master PHP, Node.js, MySQL, JavaScript, HTML & CSS.
-- 💞️ I´m a lecturer on: Udemy
+- 💞️ I´m a lecturer on: Udemy & Digital Career Institute
 - 📫 How to reach me: E-Mail

 <!---